-A major goal of the North American Carbon Program is to resolve uncertainties in understanding and managing the carbon cycle of North America.
-As carbon modeling tools become more comprehensive, accurate datasets to spatially quantify carbon emissions from fire are needed.
-Dr. Nancy French, of the Michigan Technological University, Michigan Tech Research Institute (MTRI) has teamed with specialists at the USDA Forest Service Pacific Northwest Research Center’s Fire and Environmental Research Applications (FERA) lab to provide information for mapping fire-derived carbon emissions by adapting existing Forest Service fire information products and tools using NASA data and products.
-This work extends previous research of Dr. French’s sponsored by NASA’s Carbon Cycle Science Program, Carbon Monitoring System (CMS), NASA Applied Sciences Program, and the US Joint Fire Science Program (firescience.org)
+Wildland fire is an important source of carbon and other pollutants to the atmosphere.
+Accurate datasets to spatially quantify carbon and trace gas emissions from fire are needed.
+Dr. Nancy French, of the Michigan Technological University, Michigan Tech Research Institute (MTRI) has teamed with specialists at the USDA Forest Service Pacific Northwest Research Center’s Fire and Environmental Research Applications (FERA) lab improve data and methods of quantifying wildland fire emissions by adapting existing Forest Service fire information products and tools using NASA data and products.
+This research has been underway since 2006, and has been sponsored by NASA’s Carbon Cycle Science Program, Carbon Monitoring System (CMS), NASA Applied Sciences Program, and the US Joint Fire Science Program (firescience.org)

-The Goal of the proposed project is: To develop improved products for modeling and estimating fire emissions across North America and implement a prototype information system for disseminating this information to end users and decision-makers within the US.
+The Goal of the research is: To develop improved products for modeling and estimating fire emissions and implement an information system for disseminating this information to end users and decision-makers within the US.

-Estimating fire emissions from ground-based data requires calculation from four parameters (Figure 1; French et al. 2004): area burned, fuel loading (biomass per unit area), fuel consumption (fraction of biomass consumed), and emission factors (mass of a given chemical species emitted per mass of fuel/biomass consumed).
-The project planned will collect data for all of these factors so information users will have the latest and most accurate data for use in models and emissions estimations.
+Estimating wildland fire emissions from ground-based data requires calculation from four parameters (Figure 1; French et al. 2004): area burned, fuel loading (biomass per unit area), fuel consumption (fraction of biomass consumed), and emission factors (mass of a given chemical species emitted per mass of fuel/biomass consumed).

 Figure 1: Factors used to estimate pyrogenic carbon emissions and related impacts of fire on carbon cycling

-The information system will provide access to data representing all four of the data layers needed for estimating fire emissions (see Figure 1).
-Information products will be provided as GIS-based and tabular products at a 1-km cell-size covering North America, including Alaska, Canada, the conterminous United States, and Mexico.
-The proposed project will provide the most up-to-date versions of the data layers in the Wildland Fire Emissions Information System (WFEIS).
-The fuel loading maps will be improved for the US and extended to all of North America based on the procedure employed to map the conterminous US by Co-I McKenzie (McKenzie et al 2007; Ottmar et al. 2007).
-Fuel consumption will be estimated by employing the CONSUME 3.0 fuel consumption model in the US and Mexico; emissions will be estimated with the Canadian Forest Service’s BORFIRE model for Canada (de Groot et al. 2007).
+The information system provides access to data representing all four of the data layers needed for estimating fire emissions (see Figure 1).
+Information products are provided as GIS-based and tabular products at a 1-km cell-size covering the conterminous United States, and Alaska.
+The fuel loading maps have been improved for the US based on the procedure employed to map the conterminous US by Co-I McKenzie (McKenzie et al. 2007; McKenzie et al. 2012) Fuel consumption is estimated by employing the CONSUME fuel consumption model (Ottmar et al. 2007; Ottmar 2014).

 Nancy H.F.
 French, PI, Michigan Tech Research Institute, Ann Arbor, MI